fomantic/Fomantic-UI/README.md

 ### 💡 Getting Help

-If you have a usage question please **do not post** post it to GitHub Issues.
-You can ask for usage help via our [Discord](https://discord.gg/YChxjJ3) server.
+If your looking for help with an issue we offer multiple ways for you to get support.
+You can post usage questions here on GitHub or you can ask in our community [Discord](https://discord.gg/YChxjJ3) server.
-Please only create Github issues for bug's and feature requests or any other related issue.

 ### 🐛 Submitting Bugs and Enhancements
 [GitHub Issues](https://github.com/fomantic/Fomantic-UI/issues) is for suggesting enhancements and reporting bugs.
 Before submitting a bug make sure you do the following:
 * Check to see if the issue has already been raised.
-* [Fork this boilerplate JSFiddle](https://jsfiddle.net/31d6y7mn) to create a test case for your bug.
-If a bug is apparent in the docs, that's ok as a test case, just make it clear exactly how to reproduce the issue.
+* [Fork this boilerplate JSFiddle](https://jsfiddle.net/31d6y7mn) to create a reproducible example of the bug.
+If a bug is apparent in the docs you can simply link to the docs example, just make it clear exactly how to reproduce the issue.
 Only bugs that include a test case can be triaged.
 * If submitting an enhancement try and create it in the [JSFiddle](https://jsfiddle.net/31d6y7mn) if not it's fine but explain clearly what you want.

 ### 📝 Pull Requests

-Before creating a pull request be sure to read the [contributing](CONTRIBUTING.md) guide, this is where we explain everything you need to know about contributing to Fomantic-UI.
+Before creating a pull request be sure to read the [Contributing Guide](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md), this is where we explain everything you need to know about contributing to Fomantic.

 ## Sponsors